 "Section 4(2)(1)(D) mandates that 70% of the amount realized for the real estate project from the allottees from time to time shall be deposited in separate account in a scheduled bank to cover the cost of construction, land and shall be used only for that purpose.
 This is an important provision under the scheme of RERA.
 It was submitted during the course of argument that throughout the country and more so in Mega Cities like Delhi and Mumbai number of cases are coming to light, that huge projects are left incomplete by the builders without giving timely possession to the allottees as proposed in the agreement.
 Allottees have approached the Apex Court/High Courts.
 Several stringent actions have been initiated by the courts.
 The purpose behind framing this provision is to see that amount collected from the allottees by the promoter is invested for the same project only.
 The promoter shall not be entitled to divert the said fund for the benefit of other project or for utilization as per desire of the promoter.
 Such practices have been curbed under the scheme of RERA and one of such move is to introduce such provision wherein one is bound to deposit 70% amount collected from the allottees to be invested on the project.
 This is again a legislation in the larger public interest of the consumer and allottee.
-We do not find any arbitrariness in this provision."
+We do not find any arbitrariness in this provision.

-22.In para No.96 of the judgment it has also been held as under:- certificate is furnished to the authority concerned to their satisfaction that amount realized from the allottees was spent on the said project.
+22.In para No.96 of the judgment it has also been held as under:-"However, the doubts expressed on behalf of the petitioners can be very well explained.
+The Union of India has clarified that in case 70% amount was invested or spent by a promoter on the project, then such a promoter need not deposit 70% amount realized from the allottees while getting the project registered.
+It is sufficient if necessary certificate is furnished to the authority concerned to their satisfaction that amount realized from the allottees was spent on the said project.
 Even if 50% amount was collected from the allottees and spent accordingly, then the authority under RERA would look into the same and deal with the fact situation and pass necessary orders.
 In case the allottees default in payment, then it would be for the authority to issue necessary instructions and directions so that allottees are made to deposit the amount with the promoter.
 A promoter would remain always a promoter under RERA.
 What is registered under Section 3 of RERA is a project and not a promoter.
 This is a crucial distinction which needs to be understood while analyzing the scheme of RERA.
 In a given fact situation of the case, the authority may ask the promoter to sell already constructed flats for generating finances so that one is not put to any loss and the remaining development work is carried out.
 We cannot encompass all the situations for all the times to come at this stage.
-It is left to the wisdom of the authority concerned, which is expected to deal with the facts of each case while discharging its obligation in implementing the provisions of RERA in letter and spirit."
+It is left to the wisdom of the authority concerned, which is expected to deal with the facts of each case while discharging its obligation in implementing the provisions of RERA in letter and spirit.